tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/常规集成（无 UI 库）/旧版 API 教程/消息收发/消息收发（Android）_intl_en.md

 ### Sending common messages

-**Obtain a conversation: **conversations are classified into conversations with an individual user and conversations with a group.
+<b>Obtain a conversation</b>: conversations are classified into conversations with an individual user and conversations with a group.
 To send or receive messages in a conversation, you first need to obtain the conversation by specifying the conversation type (C2C conversation or group conversation) and the peer's identifier (the peer's account or group ID).
 To obtain a conversation, call `getConversation` of `TIMManager`.

 **Prototype:**